hawkular/hawkular-metrics/ui/explorer/README.md

-# RHQ-Metrics Console (and UI Components)
+# RHQ-Metrics Explorer (and UI Components)

 ## Quickstart
-Show me what the UI Console does: [RHQ-Metrics UI Quickstart Video](https://vimeo.com/101576357)   _Length - 8:33_
+Show me what the RHQ-Metrics Explorer does: [RHQ-Metrics UI Explorer Quickstart Video](https://vimeo.com/101576357)   _Length - 8:33_

 ## Why?
 I want to start using the rhq-metrics project in my own work.
 How do I start?
-The console is a quick and easy way to populate and view the rhq-metrics datastore (either in-Memory or Cassandra).
+The explorer is a quick and easy way to populate and view the rhq-metrics datastore (either in-Memory or Cassandra).
 Less intended as a console, but more as a component provider to your own projects.
 The UI components serve as high level building blocks to create your own projects more quickly and with additional capability that continue to be added into the future.

 ## What does it do?
-The console provides a simple UI for:
+The explorer provides a simple UI for:
 1. Inserting/creating  data in various ways
 ![Inserts](rhq-metrics-explorer.png "Inserts")